ruyoliv/ci-cd/mysql_db/README.md

 2. **manifest using Docker Gitlab-runner to set up the mysql image**
 3. **manifest using Docker Gitlab-runner to set up the phpMyadmin image**

+The first option aims at showing that it is possible to run the pipeline without usig any Docker image in it.

+The second one includes the Docker-in-Docker feature, in the sense that two Docker images are needed when using a Docker executor.

+While the two first option target the Docker mysql image, the third manifest is related to the phpMyadmin Docker image and uses simply the Docker executor with the Docker-in-Docker related images.

 - Install requirements